8 Worlds of TahoeCommunity

-We live in gratitude to the water, land, wildlife and air we as a community are all blessed to share.
+…living in gratitude to the water, land and air we are all blessed to share.

 Volunteers of all ages and skill levels are invited to this fun, hands-on restoration day.
 By pitching in, you are improving the watershed habitats that surround Lake Tahoe.
 Healthy forests act as natural pollution filters to Keep Tahoe Blue.

-Capturing the water quality of the Tahoe and Truckee River Watersheds
+Capturing the water quality of the Tahoe and Truckee River Watershed

-Join in hands-on water quality monitoring of our watershed.
-Monitoring teams will collect data that is used for restoration projects and overall watershed protection.
+hands-on water quality monitoring of our watershed to assist restoration projects and watershed protection.

 Snapshot Day covers as much geographic area as possible in order to capture a “snapshot” in time of water quality for the entire Truckee River watershed.
 Samples are taken from the Lake Tahoe Basin and follow the Truckee River watershed all the way to Pyramid Lake (see map below).
 To view Snapshot Day monitoring locations in Google Maps, CLICK HERE.